DMovies - Your platform for thought-provoking cinema

 At a taut 95 minutes, this psychological drama strives for darkness and tension.
 Scarce lighting and dark walls provide the film with a gloomy touch.
 The jarring music score blends accelerated, frenzied strings with creepy chanting.
 The objective of South African director John Trengove (who also penned the script) is to create a sombre, repulsive and objectionable portrayal of masculinity.
 He does succeed.
 On the other hand, he fails to create a remarkable movie.
 Manadrome is is just too conceited in its ability to examine masculinity, and its confusing plot gets lost in desperate search of a more profound, philosophical meaning.
 It tries to make a lot of statements (about toxic masculinity, misogyny, oppressed sexuality, religious absurdity, insanity, etc), but ends up saying very little.
 The outcome is a an elegant, at times intriguing, and yet hardly relevant movie.

-Manodrome is in the Official Competition of the 73rd Berlin International Film Festival.
+Manodrome was in the Official Competition of the 73rd Berlin International Film Festival, when this piece was originally written.
+On VoD on July 3rd (2024).

 By Victor Fraga - 18-02-2023